-Private nonprofit institution: A private institution in which the individual(s) or agency in control receives no compensation, other than wages, rent, or other expenses for the assumption of risk.
-These include both independent nonprofit schools and those affiliated with a religious organization.
+Private nonprofit institution: A private institution in which the individual(s) or agency in control receives no compensation, other than wages, rent, or other expenses.
+These include both independent nonprofit schools and those affiliated w/a religious organization.

 Proprietary institution: See Private for-profit institution.